What is 14k Gold Fill Jewelry? | GLDN

 Is 14k gold-filled good quality?

-Gold-fill is absolutely your best option after solid gold for quality and durability.
-It will not flake off or turn your skin green and offers a great option for people with sensitive skin.
+14k gold-filled is absolutely your best option after solid gold in terms of quality and durability.
+It won’t flake off or turn your skin green, and it’s a great option for people with sensitive skin.
 We only use the best USA made gold-filled components and stand behind our product’s quality.
 Gold-filled jewelry can stay beautiful for a lifetime, especially with a little care.

 Is gold-filled jewelry durable?
 How long does it last?

-After solid options, Gold-filled jewelry is certainly your best quality for gold pieces.
-In theory, gold fill items can last a lifetime.
-Indeed, some gold-fill jewelry still exists from the Victorian era (over 100 years old).
+After solid options, gold-filled jewelry is certainly your best quality for gold pieces.
+In theory, gold fill items can last a lifetime!
+Get this: some gold-fill jewelry still exists from the Victorian era (over 100 years old!).
 In practice, actual longevity will depend on how you care for it and a variety of other factors.
 We'll go into more depth on the factors that influence the life of your gold-filled jewelry in our "Caring for Your 14k Jewelry" post.